categories

 3. Locate TeamViewer and click on the Uninstall/Repair option.
 Follow the onscreen instructions to uninstall TeamViewer.

 4. Now download the latest TeamViewer.
-Double click the downloaded install file and follow the install wizard.
+Double-click the downloaded install file and follow the installation wizard.
 Once installation is complete, restart TeamViewer and check if the problem still persists.
 Learn how to install and set up TeamViewer correctly to avoid many problems.

 Return to Issues Chart.